-It features a very attractive modern design which also makes it very portable and easy to carry around.
+Its beautiful modern design makes it very portable and easy to carry around.

-What’s more important though is the engine – the original 79cc Yamaha OHV 4-stroke engine is one of the most reliable ones you can find.
+What’s more important, though, is the engine – the original 79cc Yamaha 4-stroke OHV engine is an extremely reliable generator.

-EF2000iSv2 is capable of delivering up to 1800 running watts of power.
-This is a quite standard number for inverter generators.
+EF2000iSv2 can deliver up to 1800 running watts of total power output.
+That is quite a standard number for inverter generators.
 You certainly won’t be able to power a whole house with it.
 On the other hand, this is more than enough for camping or for operating most of the work tools such as drills or sanders.

-Yamaha EF2000iSv2 is fully EPA compliant and approved to be used all around the United States.
+Yamaha EF2000iSv2 is fully EPA and CARB-compliant and approved for use throughout the United States.